 Debt drawdowns, repayments and refinancing can have a huge impact on total cash movements over a period of time.
 Typically, these movements aren’t representative of day-to-day business activity and should be removed when using the data set to model future activity.

 In most mid to large size companies intercompany cash flows between business units can sometimes equal external cash flows in total volume over a period of time.
 Of course, intercompany shouldn’t have an impact on net liquidity but when analysing a particular business unit or segment it is important to remove non-trading intercompany movements that are unlikely to be repeated in the future.

 In the regular course of business unusually large cash movements, be they payments or receipts, will occur for a number of reasons.
-The winning of large new customer account could lead to a once off large cash receipt or the prepayment for raw materials to secure a discount could lead to large once off payment.
+The winning of a large new customer account could lead to a once off large cash receipt, for example, or the prepayment for raw materials to secure a discount could lead to large once off payment.
 The removal of these types of cash movements may require a little more judgement than the previous items but, in some cases, data is improved when they are removed.

 Data cleaning – a continuous process

 Owing to the anomalies listed above, data sets often undergo a “cleaning” exercise before any in-depth analysis is performed.
-However, as noted above, care must be taken not to conflate data anomalies with data defects.
+However, as noted, care must be taken not to conflate data anomalies with data defects.
 While it goes without saying that removing data defects improves data quality, callously removing all anomalies might mean removing some important signals from the data.

-In cash forecasting data cleansing is a continuous process.
+In cash forecasting, data cleansing is a continuous process.
 The various measures that a large organisation must take, such as those listed above, mean that there are regularly factors that cause sizable distortions to these data sets.

 Maintenance made easier